Autoimmune and Inflammatory Disorders

 It has been estimated that 50 million Americans have an autoimmune disease, compared with 13 million Americans affected by cancer.

 To treat autoimmune disorders, the trigger that aggravates the immune system—foods, toxins, infections—needs to be identified and removed.
-In addition to stopping the widespread inflammatory cascade, it is necessary to promote anti-inflammatory processes with diet, supplementation and lifestyle modification.
+In addition to stopping the widespread inflammatory cascade, it is necessary to promote anti-inflammatory processes with Nutrition, supplementation and lifestyle modification.
 Unfortunately, immunosuppressant pharmaceuticals are commonly used to manage symptoms of autoimmune conditions, which lead to devastating long-term side effects.

 Functional Medicine offers a whole new way to understand and look at autoimmune illnesses.
 By supporting the immune system, rather than suppressing it with medications, our bodies’ ability to function properly can be restored.
 Use of the latest scientific research to develop an individualized treatment plan will reduce the need for unnecessary pharmaceutical use and reverse chronic disease.